 - I would have headed north to explore places like Chachapoyas and Cajamarca.
 On my next trip, I’ll make an effort to explore Peru’s less-traveled north.

-I don’t beat myself too hard over this, because I had a blast in Peru and for the limited time I spent there, I felt like I managed to see most of the highlights and got a pretty good introduction of what this varied country has to offer.
+I don’t beat myself too hard over this, because I had a blast during my two weeks in Peru and for the limited time I spent there, I felt like I managed to see most of the highlights and got a pretty good introduction of what this varied country has to offer.

 - If your time is limited, consider flying between destinations.
 Peru is massive and buses take hours due to the Andes mountains cutting through the country.